farlies/rsked/doc/INSTALLATION.md

 ## mpg321

 Optional.
-Not needed if using `mpd`, but it has a much smaller footprint than `mpd`.
+Not needed if using `mpd` or `vlc`, but it has a much smaller footprint.
+Note that it will only play `mp3`, not `mp4/m4a` files.

 ```
 sudo apt install mpg321